 It’s well worth the time to step away from the newest ride and discover what the Central Florida destination offers.

 If time is a premium, such as a half-day or a day to explore, head downtown.
-Start with a visit to the Orange County History Museum that provides insight into the area’s rich past.
+Start with a visit to the Orange County History Museum which provides insight into the area’s rich past.

 Afterward, either head to Lake Eola and enjoy a stroll around the lake or a mini-workout on the swan paddle boats, or Thorton Park and grab a treat (or two) from Benjamin’s French Bakery.